FX-Wood/Domblenon/my-process.md

 You may notice that the repository now includes some testing infrastructure.
 I have been looking at how to implement some unit tests.
 I have heard of both Mocha and Chai before, and they both had a fair number of search hits for set-up questions.
 Looking forward to testing!

+One thing I forgot to mention-- I tried to implement a debug logger with a function that only console.logs when the global flag is present.
+This didn't work very well-- any messages passed through appeared in the console as if they came from within the function declaration.
+Console.log is at least kind enough to pass the line where it is called to the chrome console.

+Also, I could no longer pass in items delimited with commas and have it spit them out.

+It turns out that console.log is actually pretty great.